HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

+*   checking dependencies in R code ...
+WARNING
+    ```
+    Package in Depends field not imported from: ‘numDeriv’
+      These packages need to be imported from (in the NAMESPACE file)
+      for when this namespace is loaded but not attached.
+    Missing or unexported object: ‘scater::exprs’
+    ```

 *   checking installed package size ...
 NOTE
     ```
       installed size is 12.9Mb
       sub-directories of 1Mb or more:
         doc  12.6Mb
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Package in Depends field not imported from: ‘numDeriv’
-      These packages need to be imported from (in the NAMESPACE file)
-      for when this namespace is loaded but not attached.
-    Missing or unexported object: ‘scater::exprs’
     ```

 *   checking R code for possible problems ...
 NOTE